sailpoint-oss/developer.sailpoint.com/products/idn/api/authentication.md

 ```

 2. IdentityNow validates the token request and submits a response.
 If successful, the response will contain a JWT access token.

+Here is an example request to generate an `access_token` using Client Credentials.

 Once you have the JWT access token, you can pass the token as a basic "Authorization" header in your requests using the OAuth endpoints.